 Where to eat:

 - Lama Beans.
 They didn't invent breakfast-for-dinner, but they perfected it.
 A perfect stop after your soccer game.
 Silver dollar-style, the pancakes could be gobbled up by a full-grown adult in about four minutes and by a teenager in two.
 Lots of other healthy choices, too. (at 6th and Gilman)

 - Picante.
-We love to eat in on a weekend night with a cold mojito in hand, but the weekly soccer-season life saver is curb-side pickup.
-The back patio is a family favorite.
+We love to eat in on a weekend night with a cold mojito in hand, and the back patio is a family favorite.
 (On 6th Street, just south of Gilman)

 - Fieldwork Brewing Co.
 Stuck at the Harrison St ballfields?
 Head on over to the new kid on the block, Fieldwork Brewing, during practice or a game for a $2 sampler each week until you've tasted their whole selection!
 (6th St and Harrison)

 - Farm Burger.
 If you have time to eat in, these grass-fed burgers can't be beat; fries are a little soft; and my kids love the play area though it is getting dingy.
 Read our early thoughts on Farm Burger. (on 9th and Gilman, near Philz across from Whole Foods)

 - Chipotle.
 Tucked in near REI, get your child a kids' meal that has real fresh ingredients.
 Too much cilantro, but nobody's perfect.